 You can treat Fungal diseases like asparagus rust that appear on the stem as reddish brown spors.
 The latest hybrid types are capable of resisting disease.

 Harvest your asparagus spears when they appear 15 cm above the ground level – generally by the end of April till end of June in the next year of planting.
 Snip the stem exactly under the surface of the soil using a knife, further, leave the ferns to grow to form crowns for the next coming year.

 Asparagus freezes very easily.

 Green asparagus is more fibrous than white asparagus, but white asparagus is sweeter than green asparagus; White asparagus grows without sunlight, preventing the development of chlorophyll.
 It is not a special type.

 You can breed Purple asparagus in purple color; however, when you cook them, they turn green.
-Purple variety is likely to have lesser spears, but is thicker.
+The purple variety is likely to have lesser spears but is thicker.

 Having discovered a fondness for insects while pursuing her degree in Biology, Randi Jones was quite bugged to know that people usually dismissed these little creatures as “creepy-crawlies”.